 Common Mistakes to Avoid

 - Going Too Deep for Looks Alone.
 Many people choose deeper pools because they think deeper looks better.
-Deep pools cost more to heat, clean, and maintain.
+Every extra foot of depth adds up: deeper pools mean higher water bills, more chemicals, and bigger heating costs year after year.
 They also limit how you can use the pool for daily activities.
 A 6-foot deep pool might look impressive, but you can’t stand up to chat with friends or play games comfortably.

 - Planning for Only One Type of User: Don’t design your pool for just swimmers or just loungers.
 Think about children, elderly family members, and guests who visit your home.
 A pool that works for everyone gets used more often and provides better value.
 Your teenage athlete might love deep water, but your grandmother needs shallow areas to enjoy the pool safely.